hilverd/vagrant-ubuntu-oracle-xe/README.md

   project.
 (Alternatively, you could keep the zip file in some other location and make a hard link to it from `modules/oracle/files`.)

 * Run `vagrant up` from the base directory of this project.
 This should take a few minutes.
+Please note that building the VM involves downloading an Ubuntu 12.04 [base box](http://docs.vagrantup.com/v2/boxes.html) which is 323MB in size.

 You should now be able to [connect](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) to